 5. Where is your data located?

 Like most small businesses, we do not have any tailor-made software – we use mainstream packages for everything from our customer records, to email, to accounting.

 This means that some of your data may be held in the EEA, and some may be held in services in the USA (with suitable data privacy shields) or elsewhere.
 We have picked mainstream suppliers with appropriate security standards.

 6. Retention periods

-Your information will be kept for the length of time set out in our retention period (see section 2, Table, above).
+Your information will be kept for a set length of time, a retention period.